 California custody laws may seem complex.
-With the help of a legal document preparer, you can file the required forms in a timely manner and begin the process of obtaining legal custody of your children.
-Read on to learn more about California custody laws and how we can help you.
+However, with the help of a legal document preparer, you can file the required forms in a timely manner to begin the process of obtaining legal custody of your children.
+Read on to learn more about California custody laws and how A People’s Choice can help you.

 California Child Custody Options